metarhia/swayer/README.md

 ## Description

-Pure JavaScript framework, which enables **plain objects to describe document structure, styling and behavior**.
+Swayer is a pure JavaScript framework, which enables **plain objects to describe document structure, styling and behavior**.
 Swayer developers provide initial data to be rendered and get **dynamic components** for further management.
 This instrument is provided for **low-level development** and delivering fully **declarative